A breast augmentation is a surgical procedure in which silicone or saline implants are placed to enhance the size and shape of the breast.

 Silicone implants are composed of a silicone shell, filled with a cohesive silicone gel.
 The gel implants are the most popular implants in the market today.
 Unlike their predecessors that were a silicone shell, filled with a silicone oil; the new generation of highly cohesive gel implants can literally be cut in half and the gel will remain in place.
 Placement of the cohesive gel implants gives you a soft, natural look and feel to the breasts.

-Click here to see the video of Dr. Maloney cutting a silicone cohesive gel implant in half.
+Click here to see a video of Dr. Maloney demonstrating the difference in the gel inside the implants.

 Click here to see a video of Dr. Maloney backing over a silicone implant with an SUV.